 It's not always as simple as whether or not the company is built on a good idea.
 Timing is crucial.

 The Shared Trait of Founders They Have Backed

-Julie thinks there are founders who want to be "king of the world" successful financially and then there are those that want to be successful on levels in addition to just financials.
+Julie thinks there are founders who want to be "king of the world" financially and then there are those that want to be successful on levels beyond just the financials.
 She talks about which type she invests in.

 How Julie Evaluates a Marketing and Sales Plan

 Are you telling a story?
 Are you being authentic?
 Can you scale this plan?